Context & key figures

 - of national standards and procedures for the management of diabetes at the level of the Ministry of Health

-- other policy documents including diabetes (nutrition, maternal health, etc.)
+- of other policy documents including diabetes (nutrition, maternal health, etc.)

 - of the inclusion of diabetes in the Universal Health Coverage (UHC)